what is shinrin yoku?

 Forest Bathing with BCalm

 The British Columbia Association for Living Mindfully (BCalm) is a collection of physicians, mindfulness facilitators, educators and researchers dedicated to sharing practices that increase mindfulness.
 I am delighted to offer Shinrin Yoku as one of BCalm's mindfulness programs aimed to help participants navigate common challenges such as stress, depression, anxiety, chronic pain, insomnia, and chronic disease.
-Contact BCalm to register.
+Contact BCalm for details and to register.

 *Forests offer their good therapy rain or shine, we just dress accordingly and get out there.
 In some cases of extreme weather we may need to reschedule.